Balinda/Getting-and-Cleaning-Data/README.md

 ## How to reproduce results
 1. Copy files listed under *Files used* to your default directory
-2. Copy script(s) to your default directory
+2. Copy script (run_analysis.R) to your default directory
 3. Source run_analysis.R
 4. Change directory in setwd command (line 2) to your default directory
 5. Run the updated run_analysis.R script